A gradual reduction in brightness from the centre to the corners of an image

-When more light reaches the centre of the negative than the periphery the result is an image that is bright in the centre but fades off towards the corners; a vignette.
-Vignetting is inherent to most lenses (especially lenses with a wide angle of view).
-It becomes most apparent when the aperture is wide open, but will disappear when it is a few stops down from maximum.
+When more light reaches the centre of the negative than reaches the periphery, the result is an image that is bright in the centre but dark in the corners: a vignette.
+Vignetting is inherent to most lenses (especially lenses with a wide angle-of-view).
+It becomes most apparent when the aperture is wide open, but will disappear when it is set a stop or two down from maximum.

-The effect of this “light fall-off” will largely go unnoticed but is most often visible when the subject being photographed has large areas of even colour and brightness.
+The effect of this “light falloff” will largely go unnoticed, but is often visible when the subject being photographed has large solid areas of even colour and brightness.

-In a very wide-angle lens, the fall-off can leave the periphery 2 stops darker than the centre.
-This can be corrected with a graduated neutral density filter which is clear at the edges and darker at the center, therefore leaving an even illumination on the film.
+In a very wide-angle lens, the falloff can leave the periphery two stops darker than the centre.
+This can be corrected with a graduated neutral density filter which is clear at the edges and darker at the centre, ensuring the frame is evenly illuminated.